Julie Nelson (news anchor)

-Nelson received her Bachelor's degrees in journalism and history from Indiana University in Bloomington, Indiana in 1994.
-She volunteers time for such causes as Habitat for Humanity, Treehouse, Christian Recovery Center, Wooddale Church, and Feed My Starving Children and served on the Indiana University School of Journalism Alumni Board from 2002-2005.
+Nelson received her Bachelor's degrees in journalism and history from Indiana University Bloomington in Indiana in 1994.
+She volunteers time for such causes as Habitat for Humanity, Treehouse, Christian Recovery Center, Wooddale Church, and Feed My Starving Children and served on the Indiana University School of Journalism Alumni Board from 2002 to 2005.
 She is married to her hometown sweetheart, and has two children.